The Top International Ink Companies

 Major Products: UV screen, UV flexo, UV digital (piezo inkjet), solvent-based digital and solvent-based screen inks; screen pre-press; Inca Digital Presses.

-Key Personnel: Ed Carhart, CEO; Jerry Avis, strategy and business development director; Mitch Bode, senior VP, North America; Jeff Hand, regional director, Asia/Pacific; Peter Kenehan, managing director, Europe; Roy Wiles, finance director; Malcolm Frier, HR director; Rob Fassam, technical director; Keith Harley, marketing director, Europe; Terry Mitchell, marketing director, North America.
+Key Personnel: Ed Carhart, CEO; Jerry Avis, chief commercial officer; Mitch Bode, senior VP, Americas; Jeff Hand, regional director Asia/Pacific; Peter Kenehan, ISG director, Europe; Roy Wiles, CFO, COO; Malcolm Frier, HR director; Rob Fassam, international technical director; Steve Pocock, technical director, North America; Keith Harley, marketing director, Europe; Terry Mitchell, marketing director, North America.

 Number of Employees: 1,250.